310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 I don’t want to pretend I established it properly, only for them look into the fact that I didn’t get enough signatures to officially do so… That’s why I thought I would go through the proper procedures.

-I want to prove that we have obtained the approval of the students—that the students want us, the Student Council.
+I want to prove that we have obtained the approval of the students — That the students want us, the Student Council.
 {% endbubble %}

 {% bubble Chiaki mgn %}